datacentricdesign/iob22/computational-thinking/03-ereader/step3-for-loop.md

 file_variable.close()
 ```

 We need to define the number of lines we want per page.
 Let's assume we want 15 lines.
 So, twice in the algorithm, we want to replace the line _Read first/second page of the book..._ with a `For-Loop`.
+It is a case for a constant to avoid repeating information.

 ```markdown
 Create a constant called 'PAGE_SIZE' with the value 15 (we assume that a page is 15-line long)